xindalok/Bank-loans-portfolio---SQL/README.md

 # Finance-Loans

-The Bank Loan Report project aims to monitor and evaluate lending activities and performance.
+The Bank Loan Report project aims to monitor and evaluate lending activities and performance. <br>
 It will provide key loan metrics and insights into trends over time, helping to track portfolio health and inform data-driven lending strategies.